-Shared accommodation with showers will be provided in Cowes Enterprise College for multi-day competitors on the Friday, and there are camping and chalet options for the Saturday.
+Shared accommodation with showers will be provided in Cowes Enterprise College for multi-day competitors on the Friday, and at West Wight Sports Centre in Freshwater on the Saturday.
 All accommodation, evening meals and breakfasts are included in the full price.

 Everything is looked after - all you need to do is run (or jog or walk!)

 There will be four aid stations each day, between 6-10 mile distances, fully stocked with water, and sweet and savoury food to keep you fuelled.

 The event is supported by a Course Manager and a fully qualified medical crew will be in attendance.
 We strongly recommend taking a moment to read our medical page before booking.

 The only compulsory kit is a fully charged mobile phone and a minimum 500ml of water, but it's worth taking a look at our recommended kit list.

 Other equipment may be made compulsory by the race director depending on the weather.

 There are plenty of options for reaching the race, including combined train and ferry tickets: